Social Media Marketing Trends: Insights & Predictions From 19 Experts

 Image-centric networks will need to improve monetization for their own livelihood – incorporating both paid promotion and the opportunity to integrate campaign tracking and calls-to-action (e.g., click the image and go to a purchase).

-Brand investment must be revised in 2015 but the continued “direct attribution” model needs amended.
+Brand investment must be revised but the continued “direct attribution” model needs amended.
 Indirect attribution and improved customer satisfaction must be integrated into investment analysis so companies can see the total return on social media analysis.

 Sean Murricane, Senior Social Media Specialist at TwentySix